-Teachers in Level 2 work closely together to offer a wide range of activities for our students.
-We make students feel valued in a safe and happy environment.
-Caring for each student is a priority for us.
-Students are encouraged to achieve their best through hands on learning that challenges students’ thinking.
 Students practise strategies for early literacy and numeracy learning in many different ways.
 The assistance of parents to help with our home reading program is highly valued.
 As teachers, we share our own leisure interests and experiences with the students such as football, basketball, golf, bike rides, travel and favourite recipes.
-Level 2 is a great team!

-Welcome to the Level 4 Team at Rangeview.
+Welcome to the Year 4 Team at Rangeview!

-Our team really enjoy teaching Level 5/6 students as it allows us to work closely with them to further develop their leadership skills.
-There is nothing more rewarding than working with Year 5/6 students as they learn, grow, realise and achieve their goals.
-We provide strong opportunities to allow students to grow as citizens to help them transition smoothly into high school.
-It is extremely satisfying seeing the growth of the Peer Mentors and Leadership team as the year progresses and developing leadership in all students.
+Our team really enjoy teaching Year 5/6 students as it allows us to work closely with them to further develop their leadership skills, and also begin preparing them for high school.
+There is nothing more rewarding than working with Year 5/6 students as they learn, grow, set and achieve their goals.

-The main goal of the Physical Education program is to develop students’ fundamental motor and movement skills allowing them to participate in sports outside of school, while also understanding the importance Physical Education and Sport can play in a student’s social and educational development
+The main goal of the Physical Education program is to develop students’ fundamental motor and movement skills, general fitness and also discover interests that will then allow students to participate in sports outside of school.
+We also want students to understand the important role that Physical Education and Sport can play in a students’ social and emotional development.

-The aim of the sporting program for the level 5/6 students is to develop life skills such as; teamwork and sportsmanship, while showing respect to both their teammates and opposition, accept winning and losing and being responsible for their actions.
+School values are also taught through our Physical Education program – we aim to develop life skills such as; teamwork and sportsmanship, while showing respect to both their teammates and opposition, accept winning and losing and to take responsible for their actions.

-The main goal of Visual Arts at Rangeview is to embrace the artist in each child.
+The main goal of Visual Arts at Rangeview is for each child to embrace their inner artist and develop confidence and competence as an artist.
 The program is designed to allow personal growth within different art mediums and to develop understandings about the importance of art in our lives.

-Rangeview’s Performing Arts Program is taught by two teachers, Megan Campbell and Ryan Evans.
+Rangeview’s Performing Arts Program is taught by two teachers, Megan Campbell and Sam Anderson.